 - Call 911 if you are at imminent risk of harming yourself or someone else.
 Or, get help from someone who can take you to the nearest emergency room.
 In Lee County, the nearest emergency room is located at the East Alabama Medical Center, 2000 Pepperell Pkwy, Opelika, AL 36801, 334.749.3411

-During the intake appointment, your intake counselor will offer you in advance the option of scheduling a check-in meeting with the SCS Case Manager when you are placed on the waitlist.
+During the intake appointment, your intake counselor will offer you in advance the option of scheduling a check-in meeting with one of the Student Counseling & Psychological Services Counselor and Support Services Coordinators when you are placed on the waitlist.

-During the check-in meetings, the SCS Case Manager will assess and ask whether your presenting issues have changed or worsened.
+During the check-in meetings, your SCPS Counselor and Support Services Coordinators will assess and ask whether your presenting issues have changed or worsened.
 If this is the case, then you may be assigned to an individual counselor more quickly.

-If you have not been assigned an individual counselor within 30 days of your intake appointment or had a check-in meeting, the SCS Case Manager will send you another follow-up email or telephone call to offer support and a check-in meeting.
-You will also be reminded of what other SCS resources and services are available to you.
+If you have not been assigned an individual counselor within 30 days of your intake appointment or had a check-in meeting, one of the SCPS Counselor and Support Services Coordinators will send you another follow-up email or telephone call to offer support and a check-in meeting.
+You will also be reminded of what other Student Counseling & Psychological Services resources and services are available to you.